Debunking 7 Social Security retirement myths

 Myth #1: Social Security benefits won’t be there when I retire

-Myth #2: Social Security will be a major source of retirement income
+Myth #2: Social Security will cover all my retirement expenses

-While it can be a supplemental income source for retirees, Social Security alone is unlikely to provide enough income for most individuals.
-Social Security is one piece of the retirement puzzle, and other streams of income are often needed by retirees to maintain their desired lifestyle.
+Social Security alone is unlikely to provide enough income for most individuals.
+While it can be an important supplemental income source for retirees, the federal benefit program was not designed to cover 100% of retirement expenses.
+Social Security is one piece of the retirement puzzle, and retirees often need other streams of income to maintain their desired lifestyle.

-Myth #3: Social Security benefits don’t keep up with inflation
+Myth #3: Social Security benefits don’t increase with inflation

-Unlike other retirement income sources, monthly Social Security payments are designed to keep pace with the rise in the cost of living.
+Unlike other retirement income sources, monthly Social Security payments are designed to increase with the inflation rate.
 Every year, the Social Security Administration evaluates inflation data and decides whether to institute a benefit increase called a cost-of-living adjustment (COLA).
 Since 1975, COLAs have ranged from 14.3% (1980) to 0.0% (2009, 2010, 2015).

 Myth #5: I should wait as long as possible to claim my Social Security benefits

+The longer you wait to start collecting your Social Security payments, the higher your monthly benefit will be.
 However, while waiting to collect Social Security benefits may be beneficial for some, it’s not the right choice for everyone.
-Here are a few factors to consider when deciding on the age to begin collecting payments:

 Myth #6: Social Security income isn’t subject to taxes

-Approximately 40% of people who receive Social Security have to pay income taxes on their benefits, according to the Social Security Administration.1
+Approximately 40% of people who receive Social Security pay income taxes on their benefits, according to the Social Security Administration.1

 Let’s discuss your Social Security options